Appeals court temporarily blocks judge's ruling to return control of National Guard to California

 Typically the authority to call up the National Guard lies with governors, but there are limited circumstances under which the president can deploy those troops.
 Trump federalized members of the California National Guard under an authority known as Title 10.

-Title 10 allows the president to call the National Guard into federal service under certain limited circumstances, such as when the country “is invaded,” when “there is a rebellion or danger of a rebellion against the authority of the Government,” or when the president is unable “to execute the laws of the United States.”
+Title 10 allows the president to call the National Guard into federal service when the country “is invaded,” when “there is a rebellion or danger of a rebellion against the authority of the Government,” or when the president is unable “to execute the laws of the United States.”

 Newsom sued to block the Guard’s deployment against his wishes.
 California later filed an emergency motion asking the judge to block the Guard from assisting with immigration raids.